-More of an offbeat bride who's never been one to take the normal route?
+More of an offbeat couple who's never been one to take the normal route?
 We get you.
 Buck tradition with an alternative wedding theme, and roll with it however you see fit.
-If cool, moody color palettes and creative stand-ins match your style better than bright flora and been-there-done-that wedding decor, then an alternative theme has your name written all over it.
+If cool, moody color palettes and creative stand-ins match your style better than bright floral and been-there-done-that wedding décor, then an alternative theme has your name written all over it.
 Push the boundaries as much as you want.

-Draw inspiration from decades past if you want a vintage style for your wedding—and one of the easiest ways to channel this is through your wedding outfit and beauty look.
-As for the ceremony and reception, you can rely on antique-looking decor, like weathered doors and worn-in wood seats, to further exemplify a vintage-inspired wedding.
-For your last hoorah, finish off the vintage theme driving away in a classic getaway car, like an old Porsche or Volkswagen.
+Draw inspiration from decades past if you want a vintage style for your wedding.
+One of the easiest ways to channel this is through your wedding outfit and beauty look.
+As for the ceremony and reception, you can rely on antique-looking décor, like weathered doors and worn-in wood seats, to further exemplify a vintage-inspired wedding.
+For your last hoorah, finish off the vintage theme by driving away in a classic getaway car, like an old Porsche or Volkswagen.

-For the whimsical couple, your wedding will be one of bright splashes of color and quirky, bohemian components.
-Incorporate design elements like multicolored balloons, streamers, punchy floral arrangements, and mismatched chairs if you and your future groom want to plan a whimsical wedding.
+For the whimsical couple, your wedding will be one full of bright splashes of color and quirky, bohemian components.
+Incorporate design elements like multicolored balloons, streamers, punchy floral arrangements, and mismatched chairs.

-String lights, mason jars, twine, lace, and all wood everything contribute to the simple and homey vibe of this theme.
-If you're a huge DIY fan, rustic wedding decor will be your cup of tea.
-Consider a more rural venue, like a chic and intimate barn (wood or bust), if this is your dream wedding style.
+String lights, mason jars, twine, lace, and all wood everything contributes to the simple and homey vibe of this theme.
+If you're a huge DIY fan, rustic wedding décor will be your cup of tea.
+Consider a more rural venue, like a chic and intimate barn, if this is your dream wedding style.

 7. Garden Party/Casual

 Calling all boho brides—if this matches your own personal style, then say "I do" to the corresponding wedding theme.
-Just like your wedding dress will most likely look, a bohemian wedding remains cool and carefree, but still beautiful.
-Keep your venue decorations simplistically elegant, with oriental rugs lining the aisle and altar, decorative pillows, or hanging macramé decorations.
-Take a note from actress Troian Bellisario's 2016 wedding, which is the stuff of boho dreams.
+Just like how your wedding dress will most likely look, a bohemian wedding remains cool and carefree, but still beautiful.
+Keep your venue decorations simplistically elegant, with oriental rugs lining the aisle and altar, and decorative pillows or hanging macramé decorations.
+Take a note from actress Troian Bellisario's wedding, which is the stuff of boho dreams.

-Can't resist the charm of the south?
-Whether you're a born-and-raised southerner or just want to tie the knot at a venue below the Mason-Dixon Line, ensure that your theme aligns with your locale with hints of southern charm.
+Can't resist the charm of the South?
+Whether you're a born-and-raised Southerner or just want to tie the knot at a venue below the Mason-Dixon Line, ensure that your theme aligns with your locale by adding hints of Southern charm.
 Treat guests to bites of comfort food and bourbon-infused cocktails, show off your monogram, or walk down the aisle in your favorite pair of cowboy boots, if you're so inclined.
-Decorate with pops of color in pastel hues and rich blues (i.e. your groom's bow tie) to channel more components of the south—and don't forget about hospitality.
+Decorate with pops of color in pastel hues and rich blues (i.e. your groom's bow tie) to channel more components of the South—and don't forget about hospitality.

-This timeless style features Great Gatsby-era lavishness, complete with robust fonts, ornate gold and sparkles, and plenty of geometric shapes with sharp lines (similar to the modern theme).
-If you're all about tasteful glitz and jazz-age glam with an ode to vintage allure, then this theme's for you.
+This timeless style features Great Gatsby-era lavishness, including robust fonts, ornate gold and sparkles, and plenty of geometric shapes with sharp lines (similar to the modern theme).
+If you're all about tasteful glitz and jazz age glam with an ode to vintage allure, then this theme's for you.

-Just because you want to be mindful of the environment (as we all should be) in your wedding doesn't mean you have to skimp out on the little things.
-You can use biodegradable confetti as an alternative to rice for your grand exit, opt for plants instead of flowers as table decor, and many invitations can now be printed on recycled paper.
-If weather allows, choose an outdoor venue to cut back on energy from lighting.
+Just because you want to be mindful of the environment (as we all should be) at your wedding, doesn't mean you have to skimp out on the little things.
+You can use biodegradable confetti as an alternative to rice for your grand exit, plants instead of flowers as table décor, and invitations printed on recycled paper.
+If the weather allows, choose an outdoor venue to cut back on energy from lighting.

-Your love was written in the stars, so translate that mentality onto your wedding theme.
-Kick off the festivities with star-infused wedding invites, and use your venue to create the ambiance of a night sky.
+Your love was written in the stars, so translate that mentality into your wedding theme.
+Kick off the festivities with star-infused wedding invites, and use your venue to create the ambience of a night sky.
 Even your dress can channel the ultimate celestial vibes.
 The sky's the limit (literally) with this theme, so get creative with a galaxy-inspired constellation guest book, cake, and ceremony backdrop.

-You don't need a beach locale to beautifully pull off a tropical-inspired wedding.
-One couple even incorporated a tropical vibe into their New York City nuptials.
-You just need plenty of plants (like palm fronds and neon florals), laid-back decor, and a signature beach-y cocktail.
+You don't need a beach locale to pull off a beautiful tropical-inspired wedding—one couple even incorporated a tropical vibe into their New York City nuptials.
+You just need plenty of plants (like palm fronds and neon florals), laid-back décor, and a signature beachy cocktail.

-It's hard not to be an animal-lover, and it makes a creative wedding theme that hasn't been overly done.
-If you have your own pet, incorporate it into the wedding (puppy ring bearer, perhaps?), and rely on more wild creature motifs to liven up your table settings and invitations.
+It's hard not to be an animal lover, and it also makes for a creative wedding theme that hasn't been overdone.
+If you have your own pet, incorporate it into the wedding (puppy ring bearer, perhaps?) and rely on more wild creature motifs to liven up your table settings and invitations.
 Take it one step further and make your grand entrance atop a horse, or hop on the llama wedding trend (yes, this is a real thing).

 If you're a jet-setting duo or have friends venturing from near and far for your wedding, incorporate a creative travel theme that guests will also love just as much.
-This couple wanted to honor their heritages (he's from Montreal, she's from Norway) and their array of international guests in their California nuptials, which featured a sign detailing how far their friends and family had traveled and a freestanding white wall decorated with assorted globes that read "Where To Next?"
+This couple wanted to honor their heritages (he's from Montreal, she's from Norway) and their array of international guests in their California nuptials.
+They featured a sign detailing how far their friends and family had traveled, and a freestanding white wall decorated with assorted globes that read "Where to Next?"
 They also transformed luggage tags into escort cards and used postcards as a guest book.